Why Same Sex Couples Need a Will

 - Consult a professional will writer

 If your situation is complex or if you have detailed questions about estate planning, we recommend that you meet with a lawyer or professional will writer to discuss your specific circumstances.

 If you are in Victoria, you can book an appointment online with a qualified and experienced State Trustees will writer.
 If you are in another state, you may wish to consult your local public trustees or your local lawyer.
 When you meet with a will writer, you should come prepared with a list of questions if you have specific concerns.

 If you are someone with straightforward circumstances you feel confident enough to create your own will, you can purchase a legal will kit and create the document yourself according to guidelines.

 State Trustees sells will kits online, which are legally valid Australia wide.
 The will kit has been developed by will writing professionals and comes with a will template, detailed guidelines for preparation and step by step instructions.
 It is designed to make the will writing process simple quick and convenient in instances where your circumstances are uncomplicated.

 Consider the need for a power of attorney

 When you make your will, you can also consider preparing a power of attorney.
 An enduring power of attorney allows you to appoint another person to make decisions for you when you are no longer able to make decisions yourself.
 This can be a trusted relative, a friend or an organisation such as State Trustees.
 It is important to have made your wishes clear in this regard, just in case.

 You can prepare an enduring power of attorney when you prepare your will.
 If you’re creating your will with the assistance of a will writer you can request that your enduring power of attorney document be prepared at the same time.
-Alternatively, you can buy your bundle Will Kit and Power of Attorney Kit online and at your local Australia Post (Victoria only).
+Alternatively, you can buy your bundle Will Kit and Power of Attorney Kit online.

 Talking about your will